keptn/keptn.github.io/content/docs/0.8.x/manage/project/index.md

 ## Create a project

-To describe the stages of a project, a **shipyard** is needed that specifies multi-stage delivery worklow as shown by an example below.
+To describe the stages of a project, a **shipyard** is needed that specifies multi-stage delivery workflow as shown by an example below.

 **Note:** To learn more about a shipyard, see [declare shipyard before creating a project](../../continuous_delivery/multi_stage/#declare-shipyard-before-creating-a-project).